Spin caloritronics as a probe of nonunitary superconductors: Results

 When $\gamma\neq 0$, Eq.~\eqref{non-uni_Dirac} describes the nonunitary state, but the spin polarization of the Cooper pairs, $S_x(\bm k)\propto (\hat{k}_z^2-\hat{k}_y^2)$, vanishes after the integration over the Fermi surface.
-As is shown in Fig.~\ref{UTe2_DOS}, the coherence peaks in the DOS do not split, but the spectrum depends on the spin.
-For $\gamma>0$, the $\sigma_x=+1\;(\sigma_x=-1)$ spin pairing sector has the nodal excitation along the $z\;(y)$ direction.
+As shown in Fig.~\ref{UTe2_DOS}, the coherence peaks in the DOS do not split (see panel (a)), but the spectrum depends on the spin (see panels (b-c)).
+For $\gamma>0$, the $\sigma_x=+1\;(\sigma_x=-1)$ spin pairing sector has the low energy excitations along the $y\;(z)$ direction.

-Figure~\ref{SSE_SNE_UTe2} (a) demonstrates that this spin-dependent spectrum induces the SSE.
-The thermal gradient along the $z$ direction excites quasiparticles in the $\sigma_x=+1$ sector more than those in the $\sigma_x=-1$ sector, and hence gives rise to the SSE after taking into account for the cancellation of the electric current.
-This illustrates the essential point of our analysis: in NUSCs, the quasiparticle spectrum along a given direction is different for the opposite spin projections on the spin quantization axis.
-In a generic case, the spin and electric currents are different for a given direction of the thermal gradient, and hence the SSE emerges even when the thermoelectric current vanishes due to the reaction of the supercurrent.
-Note that the supercurrent still carries the spin even in the absence of the net spin magnetization.
-This behavior is shown in Fig.~\ref{SSE_SNE_UTe2} (b) and the reaction of the supercurrent modifies the SSE even when the pair spin magnetization is absent.
-For completeness, we also show the spin-Nernst effect in Fig.~\ref{SSE_SNE_UTe2} (c-d).
+The nonunitary superconducting order described by Eq.~\eqref{non-uni_Dirac} respects the two-fold rotational symmetry along the $x$ axis ($\mathcal{C}_2^x$), which requires $\alpha_{\mu \mu}^{\sigma_y} = \alpha_{\mu \mu}^{\sigma_z} = 0$, whereas $\alpha_{\mu \mu}^{\sigma_x}$ can be finite.
+Figure~\ref{SSE_SNE_UTe2} (a) demonstrates that this spin-dependent spectrum induces the SSSE with the spin polarization along the $x$ axis.
+The thermal gradient along the $z$ direction excites quasiparticles in the $\sigma_x= -1$ sector more than those in the $\sigma_x= +1$ sector, giving rise to the SSSE after taking into account the cancellation of the electric current.
+This illustrates the essential point of our analysis: in NUSCs, the quasiparticle spectrum along a given direction is different for opposite spin projections on the spin quantization axis.
+Hence, when we compute the transport coefficients weighted by the projection of the group velocity along or perpendicular to the thermal gradient, the contributions of the two spin sectors do not compensate each other.
+In general, the spin and electric currents differ for a given direction of the thermal gradient, so that the SSSE emerges even when the thermoelectric current vanishes due to the reaction of the supercurrent.
+Note that the supercurrent still carries spin even in the absence of net spin magnetization.
+This behavior is shown in Fig.~\ref{SSE_SNE_UTe2} (b), where the reaction of the supercurrent modifies the SSSE even when pair spin magnetization is absent.

+Figure~\ref{SSE_SNE_UTe2} (a) shows that the SSSE is enhanced as $\gamma\to 1$.
+As shown in Fig.~\ref{SSE_SNE_UTe2} (b), the quasiparticle spin current dominates the SSSE.
+Hence, this amplification of the SSSE should be understood from the quasiparticle spectrum.
+As shown in Fig.~\ref{UTe2_DOS} (b-c), the spectra have the gap minima in the $y$ or $z$ direction.
+These excitation gaps completely vanish at $\gamma=1$, forming line nodes.
+The formation of line nodes significantly enhances quasiparticle excitations, resulting in the large SSC as $\gamma\to 1$.